corda/corda/docs/source/permissioning.rst

 You can use any standard key tools to create the required public/private keypairs and certificates.
 The keypairs and certificates must obey the following restrictions:

-1. The certificates must follow the `X.509v3 standard <https://tools.ietf.org/html/rfc5280>`_
+1. The certificates must follow the `X.509v3 standard <https://tools.ietf.org/html/rfc5280>`__
-2. The TLS certificates must follow the `TLS v1.2 standard <https://tools.ietf.org/html/rfc5246>`_
+2. The TLS certificates must follow the `TLS v1.2 standard <https://tools.ietf.org/html/rfc5246>`__
 3. The root network CA, doorman CA and node CA keys, as well as the node TLS keys, must follow one of the following schemes:
     * ECDSA using the NIST P-256 curve (secp256r1)
     * ECDSA using the Koblitz k1 curve (secp256k1)
     * RSA with 3072-bit key size or higher.

 The certificates and keys will be automatically generated for you by the node on first run.
-But you can also generate them manually for more control.
+However, you can also generate them manually for more control.
 The ``X509Utilities`` class shows how to generate the required public/private keypairs and certificates using Bouncy Castle.
-You can find the ``X509Utilities`` in the `Corda repository <https://github.com/corda/corda>`_, under ``/node-api/src/main/kotlin/net/corda/nodeapi/internal/crypto/X509Utilities.kt``.
+You can find the ``X509Utilities`` in the `Corda repository <https://github.com/corda/corda>`__, under ``/node-api/src/main/kotlin/net/corda/nodeapi/internal/crypto/X509Utilities.kt``.

 Certificate role extension
 --------------------------